Text by Maren Häußermann

-The characters issue fluid material or other human figures and body parts.
-Everyone who has thrown up once in their life or has played with wobbly material as a child can imagine to an extent how Baltay’s protagonists feel.
+The characters issue fluid material or other human figures and body parts through the mouths, eyes and noses.
+Everyone who has thrown up once in their life or has played with wobbly material as a child can imagine, to an extent, how Baltay’s protagonists feel.
 The artworks show surreal experiences.
 For the audience, they can be like more realistic science fiction scenes.

 The number of artists who work with these techniques and effects is growing.
 Steven Baltay’s works can be compared to the ones of Randy Cano or Extraweg.
 Lucas Zanotto or Arben Vllasaliu do videos similar to Wennerstedt.
 What connects all of these artists is the technique of looping.
 With this, they can optimise the videos for social media, especially Instagram.

 To create a loop, everything has to be perfect, he says.
 The movement, the synchronisation.
-Wennerstedt works with Cinema 4D software and Adobe After effects to make the videos and movements they show endless.
+Wennerstedt works with Cinema 4D software and Adobe After Effects to make the videos and movements they show endless.
 This includes all the textures that need seamless looping as well, especially with a moving camera.
 He estimates that he needs up to two days for a commercial product from the concept of modelling, texturing, lighting, and rendering.

 After some time experimenting with the geometrical forms, Wannerstedt received a lot of attention and messages from viewers who found his animations oddly satisfying.
 So, he began to make it his niche.
 While Wennerstedt stumbled upon the effect of his work by accident, Baltay had it in mind all along: When you see a rubber statue vomit, for example, it’s a weird feeling.
 I know it weirdly pokes you.
 So, everything starts with that.
 I always think about: what can I do that will be provocative and emotional to make you feel strongly.